jvfe/paper_wdt_panglao/manuscript.md

 ### Data acquisition

-Gene data from Wikidata was acquired using the Wikidata Query Service [@https://query.wikidata.org/]
-    - <https://w.wiki/bWc> for *Homo sapiens* genes and <https://w.wiki/bWe> for *Mus musculus* genes.
+Gene data from Wikidata was acquired using the Wikidata Query Service [@https://query.wikidata.org/] - <https://w.wiki/bWc> for *Homo sapiens* genes and <https://w.wiki/bWe> for *Mus musculus* genes.

-Data for quality acessment from PanglaoDB was acquired through their metadata database dump repository[@https://github.com/oscar-franzen/PanglaoDB].
+Data for quality acessment from PanglaoDB was acquired through their metadata database dump repository [@https://github.com/oscar-franzen/PanglaoDB].

 The markers dataset was dowloaded manually from PanglaoDB's website (<https://panglaodb.se/markers/PanglaoDB_markers_27_Mar_2020.tsv.gz>).
 It contains 15 columns and 8256 rows.

 For the reconciliation, only the columns `species`, `official gene symbol` and 	`cell type` were used.

-All data used was handled using the Pandas[@doi:10.5281/zenodo.3630805] library, with the Seaborn[@doi:10.5281/zenodo.4019146] and Matplotlib[@doi:10.5281/zenodo.4030140] libraries being used for plotting.
+All data used was handled using the Pandas [@doi:10.5281/zenodo.3630805] library, with the Seaborn [@doi:10.5281/zenodo.4019146] and Matplotlib [@doi:10.5281/zenodo.4030140] libraries being used for plotting.

 ### Automated matching

-The metadata from PanglaoDB on cell types, tissues (including germ layers) and organs was matched to Wikidata items using the reconciler[@https://pypi.org/project/reconciler/] library, further matching was done using a custom stemming function on the item labels, via PorterStemmer from the NLTK library [@isbn:9780596516499].
+The metadata from PanglaoDB on cell types, tissues (including germ layers) and organs was matched to Wikidata items using the reconciler [@https://pypi.org/project/reconciler/] library, further matching was done using a custom stemming function on the item labels, via PorterStemmer from the NLTK library [@isbn:9780596516499].
 Matches were considered perfect if the reconciliation service or the stemming function returned a value of "match" equals to "True".
 Matches were manually analysed for false matches, such as items with same labels but used for different concepts.